prabhatks12/Chatbot/README.md

 ## API used:
 The chatbot is made using chatterbot api.
+It is necessary to translate the data in chatterbot api format.
+To put it into that format I had to filter my data first.

 ## Other Details:
 I have used corpus movie dataset for the training purpose.But the data contained some unwanted parameters.